-During CFRA, you will be paid 55% of your weekly wages under Paid Family Leave (PFL) at the same rate as your SDI, but here’s the kicker…only for 6 weeks.
-This means that while you are under 12-weeks of job protection under CFRA, you’ll get partial pay for only 6 of those weeks.
+During CFRA, you will be paid partial wage replacement through Paid Family Leave (PFL) at the same rate as your SDI, but here’s the kicker…only for 6 weeks.
+This means that while you have 12-weeks of job protection under CFRA, you’ll get partial pay for only 6 of those weeks.
 Bummer.
-The remaining 6 weeks are unpaid, but you can apply any unused vacation or PTO time to offset not getting any sort of pay for the remainder of their leave.
-Also, you don’t need to take your 6-week PFL all at once.
+The remaining 6 weeks are unpaid, but you can apply any unused vacation or PTO time to offset being unpaid for the remainder of your leave.
+Also, you don’t need to take your 6 weeks of PFL all at once.
 You can break it up and take it in hourly or daily increments if you want.
 However, do note that CFRA stipulates that your employer may require that the minimum duration of CFRA leave is 2 weeks, or unless otherwise approved by your employer.

 Okay, what I’m about to say next is important!
-Your “return to work” date is determined by when your CFRA ends.
-So, say your PDL/FMLA combo ended on July 7, which then kicks in the 12 weeks of CFRA, and then puts your “return to work date” to September 29.
-Make sense?
+Your “return to work” (RTW) date is determined by when your CFRA ends.

 I won’t sugar coat it; it’s not easy going back to work after being out for 22-24 weeks.
 But, you make do and just like all things that suck at the beginning, once you get into the swing of things, you will find joy balancing out work and family life.